sakethramCS99/Transformer-model-for-Text-Generation-from-SCRATCH/README.md

 **Features:**

-    *From Scratch Implementation*: Every key component, including multi-head attention, position encoding, and feedforward networks, is implemented manually to showcase the architecture.
+    From Scratch Implementation: Every key component, including multi-head attention, position encoding, and feedforward networks, is implemented manually to showcase the architecture.

-    *Custom Training Loop*: Includes a custom pipeline for training the model on your dataset.
+    Custom Training Loop: Includes a custom pipeline for training the model on your dataset.

-    *Text Tokenization*: Uses the tiktoken library for efficient tokenization.
+    Text Tokenization: Uses the tiktoken library for efficient tokenization.

-    *Configurable Hyperparameters*: Easily adjust model dimensions, number of attention heads, context length, and more.
+    Configurable Hyperparameters: Easily adjust model dimensions, number of attention heads, context length, and more.

-    *Scalable*: Supports training on both GPU and CPU.
+    Scalable: Supports training on both GPU and CPU.

 **How It Works**